-Faculty members are prohibited from engaging in consensual romantic and/or sexual relationships with students enrolled in their class.
-So, too, are administrators, staff, or any other employee who has a supervisory role over a student.
+Faculty members are prohibited from engaging in consensual romantic and/or sexual relationships with students enrolled in their class or other direct instructional oversight.
+Administrators, staff, or other employees who have a supervisory role over a student are similarly prohibited from engaging in consensual romantic and/or sexual relationships with those students.

 Conflicts of interest may arise if the administrator, faculty member, or staff member must evaluate the employee's or student's work or make decisions affecting the employee or student.
-The relationship may create an appearance of favoritism by either students or employees.
+The relationship may create an appearance of impropriety and lead to charges of favoritism by other students or employees.
 A consensual sexual relationship may change, with the result that sexual conduct that was once welcome becomes unwelcome and harassing.